brunolmarques/kafka-delta-rs/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Breaking change (fix or add feature that would cause existing functionality to no work as expected).
 - [ ] Support files, e.g., documentation, formatting, linting.

-## Checklist:

-- [ ] Merged main to current branch before creating the Pull Request?
-- [ ] Commented on code, particularly in hard-to-understand parts?

 ---